Silicon Valley Dines with Trump, August Jobs Slump & Elon’s $1T Pay Package

 you can haggle maybe a bit about some of the specifics of how some of those were accomplished.

-I mean, Tesla announced a big order with Hertz at the time that was supposed to be worth a ton of money to the company, and they never came anywhere close to fulfilling that order, but that was what pushed them into the the territory of a trillion-dollar company, which was one of the things that was a cornerstone of that 2018 package.
+I mean, Tesla announced a big order with Hertz at the time that was supposed to be worth a ton of money to the company, and they never came anywhere close to fulfilling that order, book, but that was what pushed them into the territory of a trillion-dollar company, which was one of the things that was a cornerstone of that 2018 package.

-I don't think we'll see as much manipulation around that this time, because these are a bit clearer as far as some of the goals go, and I think it'll be a little bit harder to massage some of that.
+I don't think we'll see as much manipulation around that this time because these are a bit clearer as far as some of the goals go.
+And I think it'll be a little bit harder to massage some of that.

 But